zwave-js/node-zwave-js/packages/config/api.md

     wakeup?: string;
 }

-// Warning: (ae-missing-release-tag) "embeddedDevicesDir" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "embeddedDevicesDir" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const embeddedDevicesDir: string;

-// Warning: (ae-missing-release-tag) "EndpointConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "EndpointConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type EndpointConfig = Omit<ConditionalEndpointConfig, "condition" | "evaluateCondition" | "associations"> & {
     associations?: Map<number, AssociationConfig> | undefined;
 };

-// Warning: (ae-missing-release-tag) "externalConfigDir" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "externalConfigDir" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function externalConfigDir(): string | undefined;

-// Warning: (ae-missing-release-tag) "FirmwareVersionRange" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "FirmwareVersionRange" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface FirmwareVersionRange {